 Because of how fiberglass is manufactured, it can reduce heat transfer and is an excellent non-flammable insulator.
 Another benefit of fiberglass is its low cost.

-The main disadvantage of fiberglass is the danger of handling it.
+The main disadvantage of fiberglass insulation is the danger of handling it.
 The glass powder and minute shards of glass can damage the lungs, eyes, or skin if proper safety precautions aren’t taken during the installation.

 Unlike fiberglass, aerogel insulation is efficient.
 Aerogel has seen declines in costs, too, as it gains popularity in several markets.